Combination eating utensils: Spork Chops

-Spork Chops are a type of combination utensil, similar to the chork, that combine chopsticks with a fork and spoon.
-It is made of two sticks, with one stick having a two-prong fork and the other stick having a small spoon.
-Similar to the chork, it's made to accommodate those who have difficulties using chopsticks while preserving the chopsticks function for those who do know how to use them.
-They can also be used to eat certain foods, such as noodle soup, which may need a spoon, fork, and chopsticks.
+Spork Chops are a type of combination utensil similar to the chork that combine chopsticks with a fork and spoon.
+It is composed of two sticks, with one stick ending in a two-prong fork and the other stick ending in a small spoon.
+Similar to the chork, it is made to accommodate those who have difficulties using chopsticks while preserving the chopsticks function for those who do know how to use them.
+They can also be used to eat certain foods, such as noodle soup, which may require a spoon, fork, and chopsticks.
 They are available for sale in various websites, notably at the Carnegie Museums of Pittsburgh store.